JuanAntonioReyes/PokeStatCalculator/README.md

 - Wait until all the pokemon data is loaded

-- Click on a Pokemon to display its data (You can sort the Pokemon list by clicking in the table titles)
+- Click on a Pokemon to display its data (You can sort the Pokemon list by clicking in the table titles and filter by part of the name and max/min stat values)

 - Enter a level and the app will calculate the stats of the Pokemon on that level based on the base stats (The highest and lowest base stats will be marked)

+- You can set the pokemon IV's and EV's and nature (The stats affected by the selected nature will be marked)

+- The app will also tell you the pokemon hidden power type and it damage points